As we celebrate the Year of the Ox, we can use the Yu Sheng tradition as a metaphor for how to achieve business success in today's global environment.

 - Answers to specific customer business challenges

 From my experience, it’s best to empower your sales team and encourage them in their roles as experts and brand ambassadors.
-So many articles and internal discussions suggests eliminating sales teams, but they are a critical element of B2B interactions and transactions.
+So many articles and internal discussions suggest eliminating sales teams, but they are a critical element of B2B interactions and transactions.

 The shift to digital channels shouldn’t make sales reps feel like they’re being replaced.
 Instead, they should feel that they’re being funneled into more meaningful, value-added activities that directly touch customers.
 Not every customer will need the personal interaction, but many will.